Curriculum Vitae

 Books

-ms. Rainforest Radio: Language Endangerment and Reclamation in the Ecuadorian Amazon (under contract)
+2025 Rainforest Radio: Language Endangerment and Reclamation in the Ecuadorian Amazon (University of Arizona Press)

 Book chapters

-2022 “Afecto y modalidad en la revalorización lingüística del Kichwa del Alto Napo.”
-Oralidades y escrituras kichwas, eds.
-Fernando Garcés and Armando Muyulema.
-Abya Yala: Quito.
-Forthcoming.
+2022 Ennis, Georgia.
+“Afecto y modalidad en la revalorización lingüistica del kichwa del Alto Napo.”
+In Oralidades y escrituras kichwas, edited by Fernando Garcés and Armando Muyolema, 121–45.
+Quito: Abya Yala Press.

 Edited volumes

-(2022) Special series co-editor, American Indian Culture and Research Journal.
+2025 Special series co-editor, American Indian Culture and Research Journal.
 Special issue “Language Lives in Unexpected Places” (with Dr. Erin Debenport).
-Under review.
+48:1.

 2020 Special series co-editor, Resonance: The Journal of Sound and Culture (UC Press).
 Special issue “Soundwork and Media Activism.”